enesbunyamincelik/VR-Learning-Tutorial-Unity/README.md

 ## Climbing Locomotion

-1. **CharacterController Setup:** The code starts by defining a CharacterController variable named characterController.
+1. **CharacterController Setup:** The code starts by defining a `CharacterController` variable named `characterController`.
 This is the component that handles character movement and collision detection.

 2. **Awake Method:** The Awake method is overridden and it calls a custom method FindCharacterController.
 This method checks if a CharacterController is assigned.
 If not, it tries to find it from the xrOrigin (which is likely the VR camera's parent object).